 We will guide you through the most rudimentary forms used by ancient societies to try to straighten teeth to state-of-the-art engineering and biomechanics applied in plastic aligners.

 The Egyptian Civilization

-At a time, people didn’t have the technological advancements that make our lives comfortable.
+At the time, people didn’t have the technological advancements that make our lives comfortable.
 However, they managed to make formidable artifacts to get things done.

 For instance, when we think of the Egyptian Pyramids, we can imagine they reached a high level of development, and surprisingly, this civilization also had an idea of dental aesthetics.